 Who Needs Non-Owner Coverage

-Non-owner is great for people who don’t own a car.
+Non-owner is great for people who don’t own a vehicle.
 But there are other situations where it makes a lot of sense.
 For instance, you may even own a car and still need a non-owner policy.
-This is often the case if you don’t use your car that often or use other means to get around, such as public transit.
+This is often the case if you don’t use it that often or use other means to get around, such as public transit.

-Non-owner coverage can shield you from having a costly lapse in insurance.
+Non-owner coverage can shield you from having a lapse in insurance.
 A coverage lapse occurs when you go through a period without insurance.
 If you own a registered car, you must have auto coverage.
-Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get insurance.
+Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get a policy.
 This is because not having coverage while still owning a car tells insurers that you may have driven without coverage.
 Non-owner helps you stay covered and save money in the future.

 - You don’t own a car.
-This is the most common reason for getting non-owner.
-If you only borrow a car from others whenever you need to drive, you still need to make sure you have coverage.
+This is the most common reason for getting it.
+If you only borrow one from others whenever you need to drive, you still need to make sure you have coverage.
 This coverage protects you if you’re not on someone’s policy.

 - You hardly use the car you own.
-You’ll need non-owner coverage if you either can’t access your car or you don’t use it regularly.
+You’ll need this coverage if you either can’t access your car or you don’t use it regularly.

 - You’re a heavy commuter.
 You use public transit (e.g., buses, trains, and light rails) more often than you drive.

 - You rent a lot.
 You find yourself frequently renting or using car-sharing services such as Car2Go and ZipCar.

 - You’re filing an SR-22 form.
 An SR-22 form says that you carry the minimum amount of liability coverage required by your state.
 People who have a DUI or DWI are typically supposed to file these forms.
 This coverage is good for this because it’s a basic type of liability.

-- You own a car that you drive frequently
+- You own a vehicle that you drive frequently

 - You seldom rent or borrow a car from anybody